CompuTec/computec-docs/docs/processforce/user-guide/costing-material-and-resources/cost-categories.md

 # Cost Categories

-Here you can find information on Cost Categories: sets of costing data used to simulate production costs and apply them to production.
+Here, you can find information on Cost Categories, which are sets of costing data used to simulate production costs and apply them to production processes.

 :::info
-    Please check the [Configuration section](./configuration.md) before running the Costing functions.
+    Please check the [Configuration](../costing-material-and-resources/configuration/overview.md) section before running the Costing functions.
 :::

 ---